dankamel/ShareClout/README.md

 ## ShareClout

 #### What is it?
-An iOS app to share BitClout posts to instagram stories.
+An iOS app to design BitClout posts and then share to instagram stories without screenshotting.

 #### What problem does it solve?
 BitClout has a distribution problem.